 It hung by the living-room fireplace, an ordinary domestic iron poker.
 Well, not ordinary, perhaps; its age alone lifted it out of the commonplace. [...]
 It's chief claim to distinction was the handle, which the maker--a grim Puritan craftsman with analogies of hell-fire on his mind--had hammered into the likeness of a grinning Satanic face.How can you stop reading, right?
 A diabolic fireplace poker with a handle carved to resemble the face of Satan?
 Give me more, I say.

-Wilson manages to incorporate her usual crime in the past to complicate matters, all sorts of family secrets, and a young girl who is triggering poltergeist activity into the intriguing plot.
+Wilson manages to incorporate her usual crime in the past to complicate matters, all sorts of family secrets are dredged up, and a young girl who is triggering poltergeist activity figures in the intriguing plot.
 The detective aspects are very well done with some nicely imagined fair play clueing like the alarm clock in the attic business.
 Still as a first book it is not without some minor faults the most telling is her indecision about which of her policemen characters (Crawford and Lovick) she wants to be her leading man.